9 Top fundraising trends for 2023

 It’s important to appreciate that small donors are likely to be the worst affected by the current economic turmoil.
 This means they will think more carefully about every penny they donate.

 This makes stewardship all the more important.
 Keep the lines of communication open throughout the year and not just at campaign times to make sure your smaller donors still feel involved and appreciated, even if they can’t give at this time.
-Hopefully, things will pick up, and they can make a gift in the future if they are still connected to your organization.
+Eventually, things will pick up, and they will make a gift in the future if they feel connected to your organization during each phase of life.

-Fundraising trend #9: Finding new donors and increasing donor participation is critical for the donor pipeline
+Fundraising trend #11: The donor pipeline depends on finding new donors and increasing donor participation

 Despite your best donor cultivation efforts, some will inevitably fall by the wayside.
 It may be because their priorities have changed or due to financial challenges.
 Either way, you will want to lessen the impact of these losses as much as you can.
 This means remaining mindful of where your next donor is coming from at all times and actively planning how to onboard new donors.

-Learn how our fundraising suite can help you cultivate, retain and steward your donors easier, faster and more efficiently so your organization can thrive despite the challenges of 2023.
+Learn how Gravyty can help you cultivate, retain and steward your donors easier, faster and more efficiently so your organization can thrive in the modern era.
 Let’s talk.